-The 88,106 Washingtonians working in Oregon in 2014 accounted for almost 6 percent of all workers with jobs in Oregon.
-Among Oregon’s other neighbors, there were 7,776 Californians; 7,062 Idahoans; and 523 Nevadans working in Oregon.
+The 97,610 Washingtonians working in Oregon in 2019 accounted for more than 5% of all workers with jobs in Oregon.
+Among Oregon’s other neighbors, there were 9,277 Californians, 7,888 Idahoans, and 753 Nevadans working in Oregon.

 The fact that people live in neighboring states and work in Oregon isn’t surprising.
-But what about workers living in Texas, New York, Florida, and other far away states?
-Their numbers more than quadrupled between 2004 and 2014, but they’re not likely crossing the Snake River on I-84 each morning to get to work.
+But what about workers living in Texas, Arizona, Florida, and other far away states?
+Their numbers increased 127% between 2009 and 2019, but they’re not likely crossing the Snake River on I-84 each morning to get to work.
 Nonresident workers may live in both states but maintain their primary residence outside Oregon, or work in Oregon on temporary assignment, or they may have moved during the year and their residency status wasn’t updated yet.
-Residency is assigned by the U.S. Census Bureau based on data from federal agencies such as the Internal Revenue Service and the Social Security Administration, so basically where the worker files their taxes is considered home.
+Residency is assigned by the U.S. Census Bureau based on data from federal agencies such as the Internal Revenue Service and the Social Security Administration, so the state where the worker files their taxes is considered home.

-One possible explanation for the growing number of nonresident workers is the rise in teleworking – regular employees working outside the conventional workplace and interacting with others via communication technologies.
-According to the U.S. Census Bureau, the number of people working from home in Oregon increased by 18,142 from 2007 to 2014.
-There’s a good chance that teleworkers are driving some of the increase in Oregon’s nonresident workers.
+Another possible explanation for the growing number of nonresident workers is the rise in teleworking – regular employees working outside the conventional workplace and interacting with others via communication technologies.
+According to the U.S. Census Bureau, the number of people working from home in Oregon increased by 339,142 from 2011 to 2021.
+There’s a good chance that teleworkers are driving some of the increase in Oregon’s nonresident workforce.

 Regardless of where they claim residency, income earned from services performed in Oregon by nonresidents is subject to Oregon income tax.
-According to the Oregon Department of Revenue, the total Oregon personal income tax liability of nonresidents was nearly $490 million in 2014, or 7 percent of the total tax liability.
+According to the Oregon Department of Revenue, the total Oregon personal income tax liability of nonresidents was more than $782 million for 2020 tax returns, or 8% of the total tax liability.
 Personal income tax is the largest source of revenue for Oregon’s General Fund.

-The Oregon personal income tax liability of Washington residents was $271 million in 2014, with nearly two-thirds coming from Clark County residents.
+The Oregon personal income tax liability of Washington residents was $362 million for 2020 tax returns, with 63% of that coming from Clark County residents.
 In fact, Clark County would rank eighth among Oregon counties for Oregon personal income liability (if it were in Oregon).
-The Oregon personal income tax liability of Californians was $62 million, Idaho residents were responsible for $20 million, and $137 million came from residents of other areas outside Oregon.
+The Oregon personal income tax liability of Californians was nearly $62 million, Idaho residents were responsible for nearly $49 million, and $310 million came from residents of other areas outside Oregon.

 Inflow of Workers Lowers Oregon’s PCPI

-With a net $3.5 billion in earnings by the inflow of nonresident workers in 2014, Oregon had the fifth-largest net out-adjustment for residency of any state in the BEA’s calculation of PCPI.
+With a net $6 billion in earnings by the inflow of nonresident workers in 2021, Oregon had the fourth-largest net out adjustment to income for residency of any state in the BEA’s calculation of PCPI.
 The large adjustment is a result of Oregon’s major employment center – Portland, with about half of the state’s jobs – being right on the border with Washington.
-If Oregon had no net inflow of workers in 2014, Oregon’s PCPI would have been about $872 higher and would have stood at 92 percent relative to the nation’s PCPI, instead of 90 percent.
-In other words, nonresident workers account for roughly one-fifth of the gap between Oregon’s PCPI and the nation’s.
+If Oregon had no net inflow of workers in 2021, Oregon’s PCPI would have been about $1,411 higher, and Oregon’s PCPI would have been 98% of the nation’s PCPI instead of the 96% it actually was with so many nonresident workers.
+In other words, nonresident workers account for 55% of the gap between Oregon’s PCPI and the nation’s.

 Nonresident Workers Data

-To explore and use the data available from OnTheMap, visit http://onthemap.ces.census.gov.
+Explore and use the data available from OnTheMap.